 Terwilliger Hot Springs (also known as Cougar Hot Springs) is a popular destination in the Willamette National Forest.

 The popular pools are clothing optional—but nudity is not allowed within eyesight of nearby Forest Road 19 (Aufderheide Drive).
 Soakers should also know that the hot springs are closed between 8 a.m. and noon every Thursday for cleaning, and that the area closes daily from sunset to sunrise.
-The pools are open year-round, but Forest Road 19 is not maintained in the winter—and the road may be covered in snow and ice.
+The pools are open year-round, but Forest Road 19 is not maintained in winter—and the road may be covered in snow and ice.

 What It Offers: